redsun-acquisition/sunflare/docs/statement.md

         Plugins -->|used in| Redsun
 ```

 The diagram shows the relationship between Redsun, Sunflare and the custom plugins.
-Effectively, Redsun is nothing more than "glue" code that allows your custom application.
+Effectively, Redsun is nothing more than "glue" code that constructs your custom application.
 What it does is:

 - retrieve the user plugins via [Python entry points];
 - build said plugins and catch any possible exception throw by them;